Juniper-SE/SRX-configure-security-policies/files/docs/policies.j2.rst

 .. code-block:: python

-    {% for each in secpolicies %}
+    {% for each in security_policies %}

-Since our :code:`secpolicies` object is in list format (defined at the path of :code:`groups/groups.yaml`), we start our work off by looping over that list of items.
+Since our :code:`security_policies` object is in list format (defined at the path of :code:`groups/groups.yaml`), we start our work off by looping over that list of items.

 .. code-block:: python